- Publication 530 - Introductory Material

 Generally, you can elect to deduct state and local general sales taxes instead of state and local income taxes as an itemized deduction on Schedule A (Form 1040).
 You must check the box on Schedule A (Form 1040), line 5a, if you elect this option.
 Deductible sales taxes may include sales taxes paid on your home (including mobile and prefabricated), or home building materials if the tax rate was the same as the general sales tax rate.
 For information on figuring your deduction, see the Instructions for Schedule A (Form 1040).

-If you elect to deduct the sales taxes paid on your home, or home building materials, you cannot include them as part of your cost basis in the home.
+If you elect to deduct the sales taxes paid on your home, or home building materials, you can't include them as part of your cost basis in the home.

 This section of the publication gives you basic information about home mortgage interest, including information on interest paid at settlement, points, and Form 1098, Mortgage Interest Statement.

 Most home buyers take out a mortgage (loan) to buy their home.
 They then make monthly payments to either the mortgage holder or someone collecting the payments for the mortgage holder.

 Usually, you can deduct the entire part of your payment that is for mortgage interest, if you itemize your deductions on Schedule A (Form 1040).
 However, your deduction may be limited.
 See Limits on home mortgage interest for more information.

 To be deductible, the interest you pay must be on a loan secured by your main home or a second home, regardless of how the loan is labeled.
 The loan can be a first or second mortgage, a home improvement loan, or a home equity loan.

 One item that normally appears on a settlement or closing statement is home mortgage interest.